 To be admitted to the program, candidates must meet the following criteria:

-- Hold at least a four year undergraduate degree or equivalent degree from a college of university of recognized standing and meet the requirements for regular admission to the College of Graduate Studies.
+- Hold at least a four-year undergraduate degree or equivalent degree from a college or university of recognized standing and meet the requirements for regular admission to the College of Graduate Studies.

 - Overall undergraduate average GPA of 2.7 or higher

-- Minimum of 20 semester hours of mathematics with and average GPA of 2.7 or higher, which must include
+- Minimum of 20 semester hours of mathematics with an average GPA of 2.7 or higher, which must include

 - Calculus II or equivalent